Privacy-aware identification: Privacy-aware identification

-Our next step in the formulation of the identification notion is to suggest which notion of limit to apply to random sets.
-At the first glance, the use of the probability limit might seem like a natural approach if we want to somehow relate the identifiability of the parameter to the fact that random sets $\rT_{N, \mathcal{E}}$ overlap with an arbitrary neighborhood of $\theta_0$ with probability approaching 1.
-However, the notion of the probability limit is too strong as it will not allow us to talk about the limit in the following simple instance of regular differentially private estimators:
+We are now ready to introduce the concept of \textit{identification} for DP estimators.
+As conveyed earlier, we approach this notion from the perspective of a limit which ultimately summarizes what a researcher could learn from an observation from a random set $\rT_{N, \mathcal{E}}$ given access to an infinitely large sample.
+This concept must be grounded in some well-defined notion of the limit of random sets and, at first glance, it may seem natural to use the probability limit to formalize this idea with the hope of relating identifiability of the parameter to the event that the random sets $\rT_{N, \mathcal{E}}$ intersect any neighborhood of $\theta_0$ with probability approaching $1$.
+However, we find the probability limit too restrictive for typical DP estimators as The presence of the noise term $\nu_N$ whose distribution does not degenerate as $N \to \infty$ would often prevent the estimator from converging to a simple probability limit necessitating an alternative limit notion.

-where the variance of $a_N(\nu_N)$ remains constant or increases as $N \rightarrow \infty$ (the estimator $\theta(\PP_N,0)$ in the absence of the mechanism noise is, of course, consistent by the condition (ii) in Definition \ref{regularity}).
-As we will see later, such situations will be prevalent in the estimation of RDD models.
-In fact, we already conveyed our intention to consider weak limits in condition (iii) in Definition \ref{regularity}.
-The next lemma demonstrates that weak convergence is the strongest plausible convergence concept to consider unless weak limits of regular differentially private estimators are constant.
+A natural notion of limit for our purposes is the weak limit, denoted by $\stackrel{W}{\rightarrow}$ throughout the paper.
+In fact, we have already indicated our focus on weak limits in condition (iii) of Definition \ref{regularity}.
+Lemma \ref{lemma:weaklimit} establishes that weak convergence is the strongest reasonable convergence concept to consider, unless the weak limits of regular differentially private estimators are constant with probability 1.